 Petzyo Dog Food Review

 In the Chicken & Turkey formula we find the top two ingredients are what we’d expect – sustainable chicken and turkey.
 Both are lean meats rich in protein your dog can digest, so we’re off to a really good start with Petzyo.

-Next we find a nice mix of non-meat ingredients, each with nutritional merit.
+Next we find a nice mix of plant-based ingredients, each with nutritional merit.
 It’s nice to see a mix rather than bulking up the food with something like corn (like you find in many other Australian brands).

+Petzyo Dog Food Review